Legion M

-Legion M (founded 2016) is a production company that makes movies.
+Legion M (founded 2016) is an independent production company which makes films.

 History

-Legion M was founded by Paul Scanlan and Jeff Annison in March, 2016.
-Legion M is the world's first entertainment studio that "allows fans to invest in and be part of the creation of new movies, television shows, virtual reality and other pieces of entertainment content" after the SEC passed Title IV of the JOBS Act, which allowed non-accredited investors to make investments in small businesses.
+Legion M was founded by Paul Scanlan and Jeff Annison in March 2016.
+It is the world's first entertainment studio which "allows fans to invest in and be part of the creation of new movies, television shows, virtual reality and other pieces of entertainment content" after the SEC passed Title IV of the JOBS Act allowing non-accredited investors to make investments in small businesses.

 Legion M is currently partnered with Seth Green, co-creator of TV series Robot Chicken, Gaston Dominguez of Meltdown Entertainment, and gaming studio Animal Repair Show.
 Legion M partnered with Alamo Drafthouse Cinema for distribution and marketing purposes.

-On August 14, 2016, Legion M closed its initial funding round with $1,000,000 coming from over 3,000 investors.

-Legion M worked with the SEC to launch their 2nd funding round as a Reg A+ in March 2017. due to higher funding thresholds and attracting more investors.
+On August 14, 2016, Legion M closed its initial funding round with $1,000,000 from over 3,000 investors.
+It worked with the SEC to launch their 2nd funding round as a Reg A+ in March 2017. due to higher funding thresholds and attracting more investors.

-On May 16, 2018, Legion M went public.

 On December 12, 2018, Legion M and Chicken Soup for the Soul Entertainment ("CSS Entertainment") announced the formation of an agreement to produce television shows for their audience.

+Filmography

+Legion M has produced, co-produced, funded, or distributed a number of films, including: